YaoLab-Bioinfo/shinyCircos-V2.0/README.md

 #	Use shinyCircos-V2.0 online

-shinyCircos-V2.0 is deployed at <a href="https://venyao.xyz/shinyCircos/" target="_blank">https://venyao.xyz/shinyCircos/</a>, <a href="https://venyao.shinyapps.io/shinyCircos/" target="_blank">https://venyao.shinyapps.io/shinyCircos/</a> and <a href="https://yimingyu.shinyapps.io/shinycircos/" target="_blank">https://yimingyu.shinyapps.io/shinycircos/</a> for online use.
+shinyCircos-V2.0 is deployed at <a href="https://venyao.xyz/shinyCircos/" target="_blank">https://venyao.xyz/shinyCircos/</a>, and <a href="https://yimingyu.shinyapps.io/shinycircos/" target="_blank">https://yimingyu.shinyapps.io/shinycircos/</a> for online use.

 #	<font color="red">Launch shinyCircos-V2.0 directly from R and GitHub</font>